calvinalkan/better-wordpress-hooks/README.md

 ```

 We only ever use this class under very special circumstances, yet we have to create it on every request to pass it to
-the Wordpress Hook.
+the Wordpress hook.

-- Lastly, unit testing ( I hope you unit test your plugin code ) this code is complicated since it's tightly coupled to
+- Lastly, unit testing ( **yes, wordpress plugins should be unit-tested** ) this code is complicated since it's tightly coupled to
   Wordpress Core functions which means you either have to bootstrap the entire Wordpress installation during your test
-  set up or use a Wordpress mocking framework like [Brain Monkey](https://github.com/Brain-WP/BrainMonkey)
+  set-up or use a Wordpress mocking framework like [Brain Monkey](https://github.com/Brain-WP/BrainMonkey)
   or [WP_Mock](https://github.com/10up/wp_mock).
 I have used them both, they are great.
 But it should not be necessary
   to go through such hoops to test a basic event pattern.